Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 PAX Financial Group

-PAX Financial Group, a fee-based advisor, has the fourth-most in assets under management (AUM) on our list.
-With no account minimum, PAX primarily works with non-high-net-worth individuals, but its client base also includes individuals with high net worths.
+PAX Financial Group is a fee-based advisor with no account minimum.
+PAX primarily works with non-high-net-worth individuals, but its client base also includes individuals with high net worths.

 PAX Financial Group creates portfolios for clients based on their individual goals and financial situations.
 However, portfolio decisions are not made by any one financial advisor.
 PAX has what it calls an investment committee, a group of financial advisors who work together when deciding how to manage a client’s assets.